 4.1 – If your company is going to employ individuals, one of the tax payment regimes of which you should be aware is PAYE.
 PAYE requires a company which employs individuals to deduct income tax under the ‘pay as you earn’ system from all payments of salary made to those individuals.

 4.2 – National Insurance Contributions (“NICs”) are also payable both by the employee and the employer.
 The employee’s contribution is deducted, by the employer, from their salary.
 The employer’s contribution is an additional cost to the business.
-Currently an employee’s NIC is charged at a rate of 12% or 2% depending on level of earnings, and employers’ NICs are charged at the rate of 13.8% of the gross salary paid to the employee.
+Currently an employee’s NIC is charged at a rate depending on level of earnings, and employers’ NICs are charged at the rate of the gross salary paid to the employee.

 4.3 – As soon as your company employs any individuals it should inform HMRC and establish a payroll system (this can be outsourced to a payroll services provider).